What Have I Been Missing?

 There are so many reasons to come to Southern California, and San Pedro is one of the best.
 While here, you can go non-stop or choose to kick-back.
 There are no rules, and the life is easy.
 San Pedro’s local calendar has everything from art and entertainment to sporting events, to ocean gazing.
 There are countless activities in-between, and endless ways to languor a day away in the California sunshine.
 Regardless of whether you are the go,go go type or the more layed-back sort, it’s all here for you.

 Needless to say, we still live in a real world, even if situated in paradise.
-Recently, the Vagabond Inn had some much needed repair work done on the roof of our southwest wing.
+Recently, the Vagabond Inn had some much needed repair work done by Burlington plumbing company on the top floor of our southwest wing.

 The rains finally came and once they arrived there was no more denying that it was a job whose time had come.
 The roofer, Bill a local guy, commented on how much he liked living and working in San Pedro.
 I understood completely, but he went on to tell me how he uses the area as if he were on vacation.

 Twenty-seven years ago, he and his family were guests at the Vagabond Inn for a week.
 A Midwestern guy, who had never ventured far from his home state, was taken aback by the lifestyle and beauty of the area.
 When he first came to the west coast from Akron, Ohio, he told his wife he wanted to live somewhere that would remind him of vacation all the time.